Edith Cowan University (ECU) provides the ideal learning environment for people who want to reach their potential.

-ECU has more than 23,300 students at both undergraduate and postgraduate levels.
-Approximately 3,600 of these are international students originating from 104 countries.
+ECU has more than 23,000 undergraduate and postgraduate students.
+We also annually welcome some 3,600 international students originating from more than 100 countries.

 We have four faculties that collectively deliver more than 300 diverse courses – Health, Engineering and Science; Education and Arts; Business and Law; and Regional Professional Studies.